25prabhu10/notes/docs/Concepts/Application_Security/Cryptography.md

 ### Symmetric Encryption

-Symmetric encryption uses a single key to encrypt and decrypt.
+Symmetric encryption uses a single key to encrypt and decrypt

 - Key needs to be shared
 - Which makes it less secure